- Energy trading

 In the transport sector, hydrogen is an alternative to fossil fuels.
 It can be used to power rockets and airplanes or in fuel cells for cars, trucks or ships that use electric propulsion.
 Its main advantages are its operating range and the fast conventional fuelling process as well as its low resource consumption and weight compared to a battery.

 In the industrial sector, hydrogen is applied in various fields: from the long-term storage of large quantities of energy and for emergency power supplies to the synthesis of other energy carriers and fuels and in the refining processes of the chemical industry.

-In cooperation with the company H2 Energy, we also intend to establish hydrogen as an alternative energy carrier, focusing on heavy goods transport.
+In cooperation with H2 Energy and Linde Gas, we also intend to establish hydrogen as an alternative energy carrier, focusing on heavy goods transport.
 For this purpose, we hold a 45 percent stake in Hydrospider AG.
 In a cost-efficient manner, the company guarantees hydrogen that fulfils the quality standards of the Society of Automotive Engineers.
-By the end of 2019, Hydrospider will have completed a 2 MW electrolysis plant at the Gösgen run-of-river power station.
+Hydrospider has completed a 2 MW electrolysis plant at the Gösgen run-of-river power station.
 This is the first plant of this size in Switzerland to produce hydrogen for commercial operation.

 In cooperation with EW Höfe and SOCAR Energy Switzerland, we also plan to build an electrolysis plant with a capacity of up to 10 MW in Freienbach (SZ).
 When completed, the plant will produce an annual output of around 1000 to 1200 tonnes of green hydrogen to enable zero-emission mobility.
 In addition, the exhaust heat will be fed into the regional district heating network that is currently being established.
 The plant will thus set new standards in terms of overall efficiency and make an important contribution to Switzerland’s climate-friendly energy supply.